electrovir/pull-request-vir/README.md

         merge-checks:
             runs-on: ubuntu-latest
             steps:
-                # you must checkout your repo so that pull-request-vir can read your config
+                # pull-request-vir needs the repo checked out so it can read your config
                 - uses: actions/checkout@v4.1.1
                 - uses: electrovir/pull-request-vir@latest
                   with:
                       config_file: relative/path/to/config.ts
     ```

-4.  push to GitHub and (hopefully) watch the magic
+4. Push to GitHub and watch the magic.